Washington Misdemeanor Crimes by Class and Sentences

 Obtaining Legal Assistance

-If you are charged with any crime, even a misdemeanor, you should contact a criminal defense attorney in Washington to discuss your case.
+If you're charged with any crime, contact a criminal defense attorney in Washington to discuss your case.
 An experienced attorney can tell you how your case is likely to fare in court depending on the applicable law, the facts, and the assigned judge and prosecutor.
 With an attorney's help, you can hopefully obtain the best outcome possible under the circumstances.

 DEFEND YOUR RIGHTS